Office Profile

 1929–1960

 Wilhelm Fischer, the founder of the architecture practice, was born in 1900 in Dottikon, Aargau.
 Influenced by his father’s joinery business, he completed an apprenticeship as a structural draftsman and subsequently studied architecture at the technical college in Burgdorf.
-He gained his first experience in several offices in Germany and Switzerland.
+He gained his first experience in offices in Germany and Switzerland.

 Drawing inspiration from the works of Max E. Haefeli, Wilhelm Fischer designed the Lagler House in Uitikon (1957), a private residential building with an open floor plan that employs the typical formal language of the 1950s.
 Wilhelm Fischer continued to contribute to the firm until 1979.